 Berry picking and fishing are among the outdoor activities with the biggest chance of getting injuries from bears in summer or fall.
 Berries and fish are natural food for bears as well as for people.
 Be extra alert while picking berries (huckleberries and salmonberries are preferred by bears), watch for bears and bear signs, and make noise.
 Also, stay alert when fishing and if you have to clean fish because of the odor.
 It can easily get onto your body and clothing.

 Bear spray is not just a “pepper spray” – it contains higher quantities of capsaicinoids (up to 2%) than the pepper spray that is used against humans.
 Look for something called “bear spray” or “bear pepper spray” since these are much more effective than an ordinary pepper spray.
-Actually, bear spray is more effective against aggressive bears even than a gun as it is much more difficult to miss a charging bear (spray when the bear is within range, i.e. it is no more than 7-10 meters away) than if you use a weapon.
+Actually, bear repellents are more effective against aggressive bears even than a gun as they are much more difficult to miss a charging bear (spray when the bear is within range, i.e. it is no more than 7-10 meters away) than if you use a weapon.
 Keep the bear spray in an instantly accessible place to make sure that it is close to hand at all times and ready to use.
 Carrying your spray in a holster can be quite convenient but keep in mind that it takes a second or two to pull the canister out.

 Night hiking, as well as hiking early or late, is not recommended in bear territory.
 It can be very risky because bears are most active after dark – around dawn and dusk – and being on the trail at that time increases your chances of encountering bears.
 Unfortunately, you’re less likely to see a bear until it’s too late.
 Hence, make a lot of noise to alert bears of your presence.
 Running on trails at night is even more dangerous than night hiking.
 It increases your chances of surprising a bear as 1) you cover distances faster than expected by wildlife, and 2) you tend to be quieter when running.
 So, avoid running in bear country if possible.
 If not, carry a bear spray, make a lot of noise, and run during the heat of the day.

 Physical distancing is the norm in many countries these days (because of the novel coronavirus).
 However, this is also the cardinal rule in bear country.
 And this is how it has always been.
 Remember that cubs can be deadly and if you see one, never approach it (even if it might seem abandoned).
 It is highly likely that the mother bear is nearby and female bears are protective of their cubs as they fiercely defend their young.
 Bears are like human – each bear has a distinct personality so they can be very unpredictable.
 However, if you come across a bear suddenly and unexpectedly, and it attacks you, it’s likely that the bear only wants to defend itself and/or its cubs.
 A female bear guarding her young probably isn’t hunting you, i.e. her attack is defensive.

 Never get too close to a bear just as you should never get too close to other wild animals.
 Many animals including bears are aggressive when they feel threatened especially when someone disturbs their natural feeding behavior.

 If you see a bear or bears, don’t get too close for a better view but back away and leave the area.
 A high percentage of people mauled by bears are photographers because they often get closer to a bear for a better look and do it quietly on purpose.
 Thus, the bear is surprised and what’s more, it is likely to interpret this as an act of aggression and charge.
 So, if you see a bear at a distance, don’t move toward the bear but take a detour around the animal keeping an eye on the bear until out of sight.
 If possible, stay out of sight but more importantly, make lots of noise to ensure the bear knows you’re there.
 Leave quickly the area but never run as running or other sudden movements might cause the bear to charge.

-Try to outrun a bear, or escape by climbing a tree
+#10 Don’t try to outrun a bear or escape by climbing a tree

 Bears are bigger, stronger, and faster than you are.
 Don’t underestimate the bear’s speed as it can sprint at up to 55 km (35 miles) per hour.
 You have a zero chance of outrunning a bear.
 Bears, especially black bears, are also very good at climbing trees (unfortunately, some grizzly bears are also good at climbing trees).
 If you decide to climb a tree, make sure you can reach the tree before the bear can get there.
 Moreover, trees are not safe unless they’re too thin for the bear to climb.

 If you see a bear nearby, stand still, be quiet, and carefully assess the situation first.
 Make no sudden moves but back away slowly, talking quietly in a monotone.
 Carefully retreat and avoid direct eye contact with the bear.
 Also, never turn your back on a bear – don’t act like prey and you might not become prey.